Lavizord/go-websocket-checkers/messages-examples.md

 # Relay Messages

-These ones are sent from one cliente to the server and then to other clientes.
+These ones are sent from one client to the server and then to other clientes.

 ### Example 1: Piece movement